 a.
 Inspection Requirements.

-1. Determine whether operator training includes instruction in criticality hazards and control methods, and whether NCS staff is involved in the development of operator training.
+1. Determine whether operator training includes instruction in, and operators are knowledgeable of, criticality hazards and control methods, and whether NCS staff is involved in the development of operator training.

 2. Determine whether NCS staff routinely inspect fissile material operations to ascertain that criticality requirements are being complied with, including both engineered and administrative controls.
 Determine whether all such areas are inspected before start-up and on a frequency specified by license requirements and with appropriate thoroughness.